lapinek/platform-scripting/README.md

     * [Accessing HTTP Services](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-http-client) with the client object, httpClient, and the `org.forgerock.http.protocol` package.

-        From scripts, AM makes synchronous, blocking network requests with the HTTP client object that are blocking until the script returns or times out according to the Server-side Script Timeout setting, which could be in the AM console under Configure > Global Services > Scripting > Secondary Configurations > AUTHENTICATION_SERVER_SIDE > Secondary Configurations > EngineConfiguration.
+        From scripts, AM makes synchronous network requests with the HTTP client object.
+The requests are blocking until the script returns or times out.
+The latter is defined in the Server-side Script Timeout setting.
+The setting could be in the AM console under Configure > Global Services > Scripting > Secondary Configurations > AUTHENTICATION_SERVER_SIDE > Secondary Configurations > EngineConfiguration.

     * [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger) with the `logger` object methods.